gundermanc/tools/README.md

 tools archive that contains a number of useful scripts and aliases for developers of .NET applications on Windows.
-It attempts to solve a number of problems including improving the workflow for creating aliases, robust patching of installed applications, and easier invocation of MSBuild and Visual Studio.
+It attempts to solve a number of problems including improving the workflow for creating aliases, robust patching of installed applications, F5 debugging of patched applications, and easier invocation of MSBuild and Visual Studio.

 It was originally created to improve productivity of developers building Visual Studio. ❤